David Campbell Bannerman: Conservative: 2011–present

 Campbell Bannerman returned to the Conservative Party on 24 May 2011 and sat with the European Conservatives and Reformists group as a Conservative MEP in the European Parliament until the end of his term in 2019.
 From 2014 he served as chairman of the Parliament's delegation to Iraq.
 In July 2018, while commenting on media suggestions that British fighters for the Islamic State should be tried under treason laws, he additionally suggested that treason laws should cover British citizens with "extreme loyalty" to the European Union.
-This comment led to widespread criticism, with Labour Party MP Virendra Sharma alleging that he was "suggesting putting the knife into free speech" and European Parliament Brexit representative Guy Verhofstadt calling his comments "insane".
+This comment led to widespread criticism: Labour Party MP Virendra Sharma said he was "suggesting putting the knife into free speech" and European Parliament Brexit representative Guy Verhofstadt calling his comments "insane".

-In what was his final contribution as a Member of the European Parliament, during a debate on the Future of Europe, Campbell Bannerman asked then-German Chancellor Angela Merkel if she believed in a European federal superstate.

-In February 2020, Campbell Bannerman appeared at the Durham Union Society, speaking in favour of the motion 'Patriotism Is a Force For Good'.

-On 24 March 2022, Campbell Bannerman addressed the National Conservatism Conference on the topic 'Our Freedoms Are Threatened'.

-In April 2022, Campbell Bannerman appeared on Good Morning Britain arguing in favour of accepting Prime Minister Boris Johnson's apology after receiving a fine from the Metropolitan Police.
+In 2023, it was reported that he intended to seek the Conservative nomination for South Norfolk at the 2024 general election.
+As a supporter of Boris Johnson this caused controversy among the local association.
+Later in the year Poppy Simister-Thomas was selected as the candidate.
+In the general election, the seat went Labour in the landslide.